 Benefits of Tourist Visa of Skilled Regional (Provisional) visa Subclass 489:

-Visa granted under Skilled Regional (Provisional) visa offers you to enjoy the following benefits:
+Visa granted under Skilled Regional (Provisional) visa offers you following benefits:

 - Stay in Australia indefinitely